Santo Tomás, Baja California, Mexico Guide

 Day Trips

-Approximately 2 hours 30 minutes by car La Bufadora is a marine geyser located on the Punta Banda Peninsula, south of Ensenada.
-It's one of the largest blowholes in North America, shooting seawater high into the air.
-The surrounding area is filled with shops and food stalls, making it a fun and lively place to visit.
+Approximately 2 hours by car La Bufadora is a marine geyser located on the Punta Banda Peninsula, just south of Ensenada.
+Witness the powerful blowhole erupting seawater high into the air.
+The surrounding area is filled with shops selling souvenirs and local crafts, as well as food vendors offering tasty snacks.

-Approximately 2 hours 15 minutes by car Ensenada is a vibrant port city known for its beautiful bay, bustling fish market, and delicious seafood.
-Explore the historic Riviera Cultural Center, sample local wines at nearby vineyards, or enjoy water sports in the bay.
-It's a great place to experience the Baja California culture and cuisine.
+Approximately 1 hour 30 minutes by car Ensenada is a vibrant coastal city known for its beautiful bay, bustling fish market, and delicious seafood.
+Explore the historic Riviera Cultural Center, browse the shops along Avenida Ruiz, or take a boat tour to see the sea lions.
+Don't forget to sample the famous fish tacos!

 Travel Time